nref/blog/md/privacy.md

-### Privacy Policy
+# Privacy Policy

-Updated 2020-03-05

-This is the privacy policy for some software I've written.
-It only applies if you use any of that software.

-***
+**Last Revision**: 2020-10-15

-This privacy policy describes how your data is collected and used by this website.
+This privacy policy describes how our software collects and uses your data.

 ### We may collect...

 -   Your real First and Last name, or whatever First and Last name you present to us.